nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 ## FAQs

+### Does JavaSnipt support Apple Silicon natively?

+Yes!
+JavaSnipt is 100% native to iOS and macOS.
+The Mac app supports Apple Silicon and Intel.

+JavaSnipt for iOS is 100% [SwiftUI](https://developer.apple.com/documentation/swiftui/).
+The macOS app is half SwiftUI, half [AppKit](https://developer.apple.com/documentation/appkit/).

 ### How do I delete a site from JavaSnipt?

 **iOS, in Safari:** Visit the site you wish to remove.
 Tap Share → JavaSnipt.
 You will see a popup asking if you want to allow or block JavaScript on that website.
 Tap OK and refresh.